The Italian Nativity scene

 Benino is the name of one Neapolitan shepherd who stands out from the rest.
 He is always pictured lying down and sleeping, as if the entire scene were a dream of his.
 Symbolically, Benino could represent man’s tendency to ignore or be unaware of the divine.
 As a counterpart to Benino, an unnamed shepherd, called ” il pastore della meraviglia” or the “shepherd of wonder,” is also often included.
 He stands apart from the group of shepherds, looking in awe toward the holy family.

-A shepherd called Ciccibacco, is a popular Neapolitan character who is said to represent the Greek god of wine, and is a symbol of man’s tendency to drink and party to excess.
-He is often depicted as a large man, with rosy checks, standing in front of an inn and with a flask of wine in his hand.
+A shepherd called Ciccibacco is a popular Neapolitan character who is said to represent the Greek god of wine and is a symbol of man’s tendency to drink and party to excess.
+He is often depicted as a large man, with rosy cheeks, standing in front of an inn and with a flask of wine in his hand.
 In a more elaborate display, Ciccibacco may also be shown seated in a cart full of wine barrels, either leading or following a procession of musicians playing the bagpipes and a flute.
 There is even a Neapolitan saying that mentions Ciccibacco to describe one who is “flat on his back drunk”” par Ciccibacc ngopp a bott.”

 In another pagan reference, a female gypsy (la rom/ la zingara*) with her crystal ball may play a part in this Christian scene.
 This figure, who through the ages has been consulted to predict the future, is said to foreshadow the tragic fate of the newborn baby.

-A fisherman (un pescatore) and a hunter (un cacciatore) are an essential part of a complete Neapolitan scene, and are said to symbolize the cycle of life.
+A fisherman (un pescatore) and a hunter (un cacciatore) are an essential part of a complete Neapolitan scene and are said to symbolize the cycle of life.
 Fishing takes place from the “river of life,” in the scene and fish symbolize sustenance in Bible stories.
 The hunter and his gun are said to symbolize death.

 A washerwoman (una lavandaia), always depicted cleaning white cloths, symbolizes the midwife who helps Mary to give birth.

-Food vendors were common place in all Italian towns in the past and a large nativity scene may depict a complete set of 12 food vendors.
+Food vendors were commonplace in all Italian towns in the past and a large nativity scene may depict a complete set of 12 food vendors.
 The number 12 may be included for the months of the year, or perhaps for the 12 apostles, who went out into the world after Jesus’ death to continue his teachings.
 Miniature food and cabinetry is also available to make the surroundings of each vendor figurine more authentic.
 Most commonly included are the fruit vendor (il/la fruttivendolo(a)), butcher (il macellaio), fish vendor (il pescivendolo), and baker (il/la fornaio(a) / il/la panettiere).

 Finally, beggars (i mendicanti) are included as a reminder that Christmas time is a time to help those in need.